lucasbecker-dev/godot-smart-graphics-settings/addons/smart_graphics_settings/README.md

 2. Try lowering the `target_fps` value
 3. Increase the `fps_tolerance` to allow more variation
 4. Check if your game has other performance bottlenecks (like physics or scripts)
+5. Verify that VSync settings are appropriate for your target FPS

 ### UI Not Appearing